 - onion powder

-- Make the yolk: Get a large pot of water boiling and add your peeled and diced veggies.
-Boil for 15 minutes, or until veggies are fork tender.
+- FIRST, MAKE THE YOLK: Get a large pot of water boiling and add your peeled and diced veggies.
+Boil for 15 minutes or until veggies are fork tender.
 Strain the veggies, reserving the water in a large bowl, and add them to a food processor.
-Add the remainder of the ingredients to the food processor including 1/4 cup of the reserved water.
+Add the remainder of the yolk ingredients to the food processor including 1/4 cup of the reserved water.
 Blend until smooth.
 Taste and adjust flavors as necessary.

-- Make the egg whites: Drain your tofu and slice it into four 1/2-inch-thick rectangles.
-Use the top of a large mason jar or circular cookie cutter to cut the tofu into circles about the size of a fried egg.
-Save the scraps for scrambles or air fry them for a quick snack!
+- THEN, MAKE THE EGG WHITES: Drain your tofu and slice it into four 1/2-inch-thick rectangles*.
+Use the top of a wide-mouth mason jar or circular cookie cutter to cut the tofu into circles about the size of a fried egg.
+See notes for ideas on what to do with the scraps**.

-- Next, stuff the eggs: Load a flavor injector with the yolk mixture and carefully pierce the side of the tofu circle with it.
-You want the tip of the injector to reach just past the middle of the circle.
-VERY carefully move the tofu from side to side (not the injector).
-This will create a nice little pocket for the yolk.
-Next, carefully inject the yolk into the tofu.
+- NEXT, STUFF THE EGGS: Load a flavor injector with the yolk mixture and carefully pierce the side of the tofu circle with it.
+You want the tip of the injector to reach just past the middle of the circle without piercing the other side.
+From here, what you’re trying to do is create a pocket for the yolk while keeping the injection site as small as possible.
+With that in mind, VERY carefully move the injector back and forth, making sure you keep it level.
+Tilt it to one side and repeat this back and forth motion, then tilt to the other and repeat again.
+Then, carefully inject the yolk into the tofu.
 Do this very slowly and stop as soon as you see a lump form in the tofu.

-- Cook the eggs: Heat the coconut oil in a large skillet and carefully add your eggs.
-Cook for a few minutes, until you see the sides start to brown.
-Then, sprinkle a generous amount of kala namak , onion powder, and black pepper and carefully flip your egg.
-Cook for a few more minutes, until that side's edges start to brown.
-Then, sprinkle the spices on this side and flip again.
+- NOW, COOK THE EGGS: Heat the coconut oil in a large cast iron skillet on medium heat and carefully add your eggs.
+Cook for about 5 minutes, until you see the sides start to brown.
+Then, sprinkle a generous amount of kala namak , onion powder, and black pepper on top of each egg and carefully flip them.
+Cook for about 5 more minutes until that side's edges start to brown.
+Sprinkle the spices on this side and carefully flip again.
 Keep flipping until you have a nice egg-looking patty.